tgvashworth/distra/README.md

 ## Start

+### By default

 `node .`

+This will fire up the proxy server on a default port, and you can get to work straight away with the hosts you specified and the port it gives you.

+### Portsaway!

-Although, I reccommend starting on port 80 so you don't have to mess around with ports!
+I recommend starting on port 80 so you don't have to mess around with ports!

 `sudo node .
 80`

+### hostsfile

+By default, distra modifies your hostsfile.
+To turn this off, pass `--no-hosts`.

+`sudo node .
+80 --no-hosts`

 ## License